wwm223/ledatascifi-2023/_sources/content/about/outcomes.md

 :column: w-75 text-justify  p-0
 :card: border-0

 _"While interviewing for jobs nowadays, you no longer stand out as a candidate for being excellent in excel or Microsoft office; everyone has that skill set.
 The ability to have coding languages on your resume not only allows you to differentiate yourself in more traditional finance interviews, but it can also broaden your job prospects to all sorts of data science roles.
 This course is so valuable since it combines a solid finance foundation with far more versatile ways to interpret, analyze, and visualize data in python.
-I didn’t have any real coding experience going into this course, but Professor Bowen moves the class at a pace that allows less experienced people to stay up to date while still challenging students as everyone catches up to speed.
+I didn't have any real coding experience going into this course, but Professor Bowen moves the class at a pace that allows less experienced people to stay up to date while still challenging students as everyone catches up to speed.
 The open-ended nature of the final project also allowed me to explore a topic that legitimately interests me, and I talked about it in multiple interviews.
 While the class can be difficult at points, Professor Bowen teaches it in an incredibly manageable way while challenging you to think about new ways to solve problems."_

 ---
 :column: w-25 text-center align-items-center